dsoumay/photon/content/en/docs/administration-guide/photon-rpm-ostree/introduction/_index.md

 If you want to install your own server and experiment with customizing packages for your Photon hosts, then read [Installing a Photon RPM-OSTree server](/docs/administration-guide/photon-rpm-ostree/creating-a-rpm-ostree-server/) onwards.
 There are references to the concepts discussed throughout the book, if you need to understand them better.

-## RPM OSTree in Photon OS 4.0
+## RPM OSTree in Photon OS

-This section is relevant to RPM OSTree in Photon OS 4.0.
+This section is relevant to RPM OSTree in Photon OS.

-Version 4.0 supports the following features:
+Photon OS supports the following features:

 - Upgrade
 - Rollback